Coal combustion products: Soil

 Coal creates an alkaline dust when combusted, with a pH ranging from 8 to 12.
 Fly ash dust can be deposited on topsoil increasing the pH and affecting the plants and animals in the surrounding ecosystem.
 Soils contaminated by fly ash showed an increase in bulk density and water capacity, but a decrease in hydraulic conductivity and cohesiveness.
 The effect of fly ash on soils and microorganisms in the soils are influenced by the pH of the ash and trace metal concentrations in the ash.
 Microbial communities in contaminated soil have shown reductions in respiration and nitrification.
 These contaminated soils can be detrimental or beneficial to plant development.
 Fly ash typically has beneficial outcomes when it corrects nutrient deficiencies in the soil.
 Most detrimental effects were observed when boron phytotoxicity occurs.

 Plants

 Fly ash can be used as a soil additive as described above.
-Although CFA addition can increase plant biomass when the CFA/soil ratio is low, it can result in a decline in plant biomass at higher ratios.
-Studies have shown that elevated CFA levels reduced seedling height as well as root and leaf length.
-High CFA exposure has been found to reduce the efficiency of photosynthesis.
+Although fly ash addition can increase plant biomass when the ash-to-soil ratio is low, it can result in a decline in plant biomass at higher ratios.
+Studies have shown that elevated fly ash levels reduced seedling height as well as root and leaf length.
+High ash exposure has been found to reduce the efficiency of photosynthesis.